|Problem:||Interior air vents fall down.|

 |Cost:||$.61 per pack of 4 washers (2 packs needed, or 8 washers total)|

-A common problem with the aging BMW E30 is that the interior air vents get sloppy, and always rest in the down position.
+A common problem with the aging BMW E30, E34 and Z3 is that the interior air vents get loose and always rest in the down position.
 Over time the plastic vents dry out, they expand and contract thousands of times and they lose their tight tolerances needed for them to properly function.
 There is a very simple and cheap fix for this however that will change your life.

 Head to the local hardware store and get a total of eight nylon washers, two needed for each vent; four vents total.
 Internal diameter needs to be .21 inches.
 If the inside diameter is a little too small you can always ream them out to a proper diameter with a drill bit at home since they are only soft nylon.
 We used #10 nylon washers and they fit perfect.

-The next step is to remove the vents.
+Remove the air vents (refer to the images below for further clarification).
 This can be tricky and frustrating but once you do one, the rest should take no time at all.
 There are essentially two tabs on each end of the vent which they rotate around.
 You need to wedge in a flat head screw driver (tape the tip to make sure not scratch anything) or a plastic pry tool which you see in the picture below.
 Make sure to have the vent facing all the way down, I found this makes them pop out easier.
 I started with inserting the pry tool closest to the dial that opens and closes the vent.
 Not sure why this side starts things off easier but it did for me.
 You will need a good amount of pressure to compress the vent and push outward.
 Keep working it until one side pops out.

 After one side is done, move to the other side and repeat.
 Make sure to put a little inward pressure on the other side of the vent with your hand to make sure it doesn't want to snap back in place.
 You may even want to use a little hooked pick tool to pull the vent towards you as you pry sideways to pop the little tabs off the vent on the other side.